CMS finalizes key rules to enhance behavioral health services for rural and tribal communities

 Impact on payment models and reimbursement

-The proposed exceptions to the “four walls” requirement have significant implications for payment models and reimbursement structures within the Medicaid system.
+The exceptions to the four walls requirement have significant implications for payment models and reimbursement structures within the Medicaid system.
 These changes aim to create a more flexible and responsive payment framework that aligns with the evolving landscape of healthcare delivery.

 Facility-based clinic services payment rates

-Under the proposed exceptions, states would have the ability to pay for services at facility-based clinic services payment rates, even when those services are provided outside the physical confines of the clinic.
+Under these new exceptions, states will have the ability to pay for services at facility-based clinic services payment rates, even when those services are provided outside the physical confines of the clinic.
 This change represents a significant shift in reimbursement policy, potentially opening up new avenues for service delivery and financial sustainability for clinics.

 Potential for expanded service offerings